emberjs/guides/source/ember-inspector/installation.md

 <a href="javascript: (function() { var s = document.createElement('script'); s.src = '//ember-extension.s3.amazonaws.com/dist_bookmarklet/load_inspector.js'; document.body.appendChild(s); }());">Bookmark Me</a>

-To open the Inspector, just click on the new bookmark.
+To open the Inspector, click on the new bookmark.
 Safari blocks popups by default, so you'll need to enable popups before using the bookmarklet.

 ### Mobile Devices